“We proceed as if not agriculture and handicraft, but reading and writing were the beginning of civilization.”

 We hope others will join the conversation about how to move from dismay, towards causation and remediation.
 About that, what brand of water is in your fridge?
 Is it really so different from what comes out of your tap?
 If branding works for water, the world’s most common commodity, it is likely to work for crafts, too.

-Scott Frankum founded the Jaipur Crafts Festival as a platform for the business and culture of crafts.
+Scott Frankum founded the Jaipur Crafts Festival as a platform for the business of crafts,culture and heritage.
 Mr. Frankum is a technology developer, creative director, digital strategist and SEO with wanderlust and an MBA.
 He is a trusted advisory and technology partner to MSMEs around the world.
 His passion project is www.Greige.co

-Nilesh Yadav is an Urban Planner who created the Local Area Plan for Ward 74, Walled City of Jaipur and pioneered the first GIS-based research for Thengaithittu Mangroves, PondyCAN! & Government of Puducherry.
+Nilesh Yadav is an Urban Planner who created the Local Area Plan for Ward 74, Walled City of Jaipur and pioneered the first GIS knowledge base for Thengaithittu Mangroves, PondyCAN! & Government of Puducherry.

-On a quest in Auroville, he coordinated promotional campaigns for Eco Femme, a social benefit cloth pad company.
-Today, he is the ESG Manager at www.Greige.co who co-writes the company's structural research.
+On a quest in Auroville, he coordinated promotional campaigns for Eco Femme, a cloth pad social enterprise.
+Today, he is the ESG Manager at www.Greige.co who co-writes the brand's Craft Differentiation Strategy.
 As co-founder of the Jaipur Crafts Festival, he is the voice of heritage connections to circularity.

 The latest Indian Handloom Census, 2019 – 20 estimates around 31.5 million weavers solely engaged in the handloom sector.
 Laila Tyabji, founding member and chairperson of Dastkar Society for Crafts and Craftspeople, estimates the comprehensive number of craft workers at 20 million.
 Ashoke Chatterjee, honory president of the Crafts Council of India estimates there are up to 200 million Indians at work in crafts.
 It is safe to say 20 – 180 million are engaged in the ‘differently organized’ craft economy.